In our store

 Age Level: 9-12

-In a comic format, biographical and statistical information is presented about some of today's hottest basketball stars, including Allen Iverson, Kevin Garnett, and Tim Duncan.
+In comic-book format, biographical and statistical information is presented about some of today's hottest basketball stars, including Allen Iverson, Kevin Garnett, and Tim Duncan.
 The comic format conveys the action, while also making this series highly appealing to reluctant readers.

 A Strong Right Arm: The Story of Mamie "Peanut" Johnson